 Are you good at connecting with others on a superficial level, but real intimacy seems impossible to achieve?

-Are your friendships tinged with a lack of trust and perceived abandonment?
+Do you feel that you attract narcissists as friends?
+Alternately are your friendships tinged with a lack of trust and perceived abandonment?
 You long for contact but when it comes you perceive it as overwhelming and destabilising.

 Do you feel like you don’t fit in anywhere?
 Working in offices or groups stresses you out; knowledge of how to behave in these environments seems beyond you and you worry about the outcome.